-- 3. XDS and XDS-I do not address transactions for the management or configuration of a clinical affinity domain.
-For example, the configuration of network addresses or the definition of what type of clinical information is to be shared is specifically left up to the policies established by the clinical affinity domain. - 4.
-XDS and XDS-I do not specifically address the patient information reconciliation process necessary between the Clinical Affinity Domain and any other local patient identity domains that Document Sources and Document Consumers may be members of.
-For a discussion of some of these issues see RAD TF-1: Appendix G.
+- 2. XDS and XDS-I.b do not address transactions for the management or configuration of an XDS Affinity Domain.
+For example, the configuration of network addresses or the definition of what type of clinical information is to be shared is specifically left up to the policies established by the XDS Affinity Domain. - 3.
+XDS and XDS-I.b do not specifically address the patient information reconciliation process necessary between the XDS Affinity Domain and any other local patient identity domains that Document Sources and Document Consumers may be members of.
+For a discussion of some of these issues see RAD TF-1: Appendix G. - 4.
+XDS and XDS-I.b do not directly address the rendering and display of the documents retrieved by the Document and Imaging Document Consumers.
+Users wishing to achieve a well-defined level of display/ rendering capability simply need to request systems that combine the XDS-I.b Imaging Document Consumer Actor with an Image Display Actor from the appropriate Profile (e.g., Mammography Image, NM Image, Basic Image Review, etc.). - 5.
+XDS and XDS-I.b do not directly address the rendering and display of the documents retrieved by the Document and Imaging Document Consumers.
+Users wishing to achieve a well-defined level of display/rendering capability simply need to request systems that combine the XDS-I.b Imaging Document Consumer Actor with an Image Display Actor from the appropriate Profile (e.g., Mammography Image, NM Image, Basic Image Review, etc.).

 Figure 18.1-1 shows the actors directly involved in this profile and the transactions between actors.
-The shaded actors are NOT actually included in this profile but are included to show the other endpoint of transactions that ARE part of the profile (e.g., Provide and Register Document Set).
+The shaded XDS actors are NOT actually included in this profile but are included to show the other endpoint of transactions that ARE part of the profile (e.g., the Document Repository Actor that is the endpoint for the Provide and Register Imaging Document Set - MTOM/XOP Transaction).
 As a result, the shaded actors are not listed in Table 18.1-1.
+The XDS-I.b Profile does not place any additional requirements on any of these actors above and beyond what it required of them by the ITI XDS.b Profile.

-Figure 18.1-1.
-Cross-enterprise Document Sharing for Imaging Diagram
+Figure 18.1-1: Cross-Enterprise Document Sharing for Imaging Diagram

-Table 18.1-1 lists the transactions for each actor directly involved in the Cross-enterprise Document Sharing for Imaging Profile.
+Table 18.1-1 lists the transactions for each actor directly involved in the Cross-Enterprise Document Sharing for Imaging (XDS-I.b) Profile.
 In order to claim support of this Integration Profile, an implementation shall perform the required transactions (labeled "R").
 Transactions labeled "O" are optional.
 A complete list of options defined by this Integration Profile is listed in RAD TF-1: 18.2.
 Note the grouping of actors described in RAD TF-1: 2.4.

-Table 18.1-1.
-Cross-enterprise Document Sharing for Imaging Integration Profile - Actors and Transactions
+Table 18.1-1: Cross-enterprise Document Sharing for Imaging Integration Profile - Actors and Transactions